abstractsite/pyblish.com/app/static/views/guide/plugins.md

 The name is important.
 Any module starting with `validate_` is considered a validator-plugin.
 Just as those starting with `select_`, `extract_` and `conform_` are considered a selector-, extractor- and conform-plugin respectively.

-> You can change the manner in which plugins are discovered via your user-configuration file.
-For more information, head on back up to Configuring Pyblish.

 For the sake of this tutorial, I'll assume you've saved your plugin here.

 ```